 All activities on the day of the suspension will be withheld from the student.
-Students who are suspended are not allowed to attend school events or be on campus during the time of the suspension.
+Students who are suspended (in-school or out-of-school) are not allowed to attend school events or be on campus during the time of the suspension.
+Students will not be allowed to have their phones, food, drink, ear buds, etc. during the time of in-school suspension.
+They will have access to their computers for assignments only.
+They will eat lunch between students lunches, and ala carte will not be made available.